 Because most injection molding firms do not produce their plastic masterbatch, they should spend the available attention on production management and raw material inspection.
 This is done to improve the quality control of the raw materials inspected in the warehouse.

-When producing the same item, we make every attempt to use the same manufacturer and masterbatch brand as much as feasible.
+We strive to use the same manufacturer and masterbatch brand whenever possible for consistent production of the item.
 Before we commence mass production of the masterbatch, we must conduct a sample test, during which we will also complete the most recent calibration and comparison.

 If the color difference is minor, it may be termed qualified.
 For example, if a batch of masterbatch has a slight color variation, the masterbatch may be re-mixed and utilized again.
 This approach helps reduce the color difference in plastic molded products caused when the masterbatch itself is unevenly mixed.

 Simultaneously, we must prioritize testing the heat stability of the raw material resin and the color masterbatch.
 If any components have poor thermal stability, we will advise the manufacturer to replace them.

 2. Reduce the impact of changes to the injection molding process.

 When adjusting injection process parameters for reasons other than color variances, it is critical to retain as much consistency as possible in injection temperature, injection cycle, back pressure, and the amount of color masterbatch introduced.
 Throughout this time, pay close attention to how changes to the process settings impact the color.

 To the maximum extent feasible, avoid using fast high back pressure, injection speed, and other injection molding processes that generate the strong shear effect to prevent color changes caused by local overheating or thermal decomposition, as well as other causes.